shawnz303/policies/source/sections/11-incident_response_policy.md

 1. Responders to the security incident (SIRT Team and technical security resource) meet to review the documentation collected during the security incident.
 2. Create a "lessons learned" document and attach it to the completed [SIR Form](sections/sir-form.doc).
-   1. Evaluate the cost and impact of the security incident to Datica using the documents provided by the SIRT and the technical security resource.
+   1. Evaluate the cost and impact of the security incident to Iono Health using the documents provided by the SIRT and the technical security resource.
    2. Determine what could be improved.
    3. Communicate these findings to Senior Management for approval and for implementation of any recommendations made post-review of the security incident.
    4. Carry out recommendations approved by Senior Management; sufficient budget, time and resources should be committed to this activity.